peej/lumberjack-keyboard/guide.md

 ### Electrolytic capacitor (C3)

 Electrolytic capacitor is a polarized component, the short leg is the cathode and goes in the square pad on PCB.
+To fit under the component cover, ensure that your capacitor body is less than 10mm tall.

 ![Capacitor](images/guide/capacitor.jpg)